CategoriesAll

 2. All line item properties are set to mParticle product properties when available.
 All others are set as product custom attributes.

-3. The Shopify SKU field will map to product.id.
-The Shopify product_id and key fields will be set as product custom attributes
+3. The Shopify SKU field maps to product.id.
+The Shopify product_id and key fields will be set as product custom attributes.

 • API-version